Marketing plays a vital role in helping a business increase eCommerce sales and grow their bottom line.

 - Email Marketing.
 Email marketing is the most effective form of marketing with a high conversion rate.
 Sending well-crafted emails to existing and prospective customers can lead to strong revenue growth.

 - Paid Advertising.
 Though more costly than other strategies, paid advertising can help you reach more customers much faster, thus increasing your sales sooner.
-This is a great area to invest in for both DTC marketing and B2B marketing.
+This is a great area to invest in for both DTC marketing and B2B marketing (see what is B2B marketing).

 - Content Marketing.
 One of the easiest places to start your eCommerce strategy is with content marketing, and we'll go into more detail below.